Dr Darren Tomlinson

 Thembi is an experienced PDRA funded by the BBSRC to develop Affimers to disrupt protein-protein interactions involved in cardiovascular disease.
 She has experience in a range of techniques including crystallography, cell based assays, phage display and protein biochemistry.

-Paul is an experienced PDRA funded by the Leverhulme to develop Affimers to for super-resolution microscopy techniques.
+Paul is an experienced PDRA funded by the University of Leeds as the Head of School PDRA.
+His research is focussed on developing Affimers for super-resolution microscopy techniques.
 He has experience in a range of techniques including imaging, cell based assays, molecular biology and protein biochemistry.

 Sitthinon started his PhD in 2020.
 His research is focused on developing in vivo tools for studying PAK1 function.
 Sitthinon uses a range of molecular, cellular and structural biology techniques.

-Christian, Anna and Lewis are members of the successful BioScreening Technology Group providing a screening service for developing Affimer reagents.
-Christian is the manager of the group, while Anna and Lewis are highly skilled technicians.
+Christian and Lewis are members of the successful BioScreening Technology Group providing a screening service for developing Affimer reagents.
+Christian is the manager of the group, while Lewis is a highly skilled and experienced technician that is involved in numerous collaborator grants.